inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 The symbology of a layer is its visual appearance on the map.
-One of the basic strengths of GIS is that you have a dynamic visual representation of the data you’re working with.
+One of the basic strengths of GIS is that you have a dynamic visual representation of the data you are working with.
 Therefore, the visual appearance of the map (which depends on the symbology of the individual layers) is very important.
 The end user of the maps you produce will need to be able to easily see what